Home Doh Ref

 Pods

-3. Module Pods: Module-specific configuration defined through Doh.Pod() calls, stored in manifest files.
+3. Module Pods: Component-specific configuration encoded through Doh.Pod() declarations, compiled into manifest data.

 inherits: